Moddable-OpenSource/pebble-examples/readme.md

 ### User experience
 The APIs used here are a little rougher as the runtime simultaneously supports APIs from RockyJS, Pebble native graphics, and Moddable's Poco.
 This will get ironed out.

+#### User input
 - `hellobutton` – Subscribes to Pebble button events.

+#### Piu user interface framework
 - `hellopiu-balls` – The classic Moddable SDK [piu/balls](https://github.com/Moddable-OpenSource/moddable/blob/public/examples/piu/balls/main.js) example for Pebble.
 The balls have been changed to 1-bit.- `hellopiu-coloredsquares` – Draws three colored squares.
 Take from the Piu chapter of [our book](https://www.moddable.com/book).- `hellopiu-gbitmap` – Draws a Pebble GBitmap PNG image using a Piu texture.- `hellopiu-jsicon` – Draws a Moddable SDK Bitmap using a Piu texture- `hellopiu-text` – The classic Moddable SDK [piu/text](https://github.com/Moddable-OpenSource/moddable/blob/public/examples/piu/text/main.js) example for Pebble.
 Demonstrates dynamic layout with different fonts and sizes.
+Fonts generated with `bmfont` to make resizing easy.- `hellopiu-pebbletext` – The classic Moddable SDK [piu/text](https://github.com/Moddable-OpenSource/moddable/blob/public/examples/piu/text/main.js) example rendered using Pebble built-in fonts.- `hellopiu-transitions` – Cycles through several of Piu's built-in transitions.
+Also, shows use of text `Label` class.
+Use's Pebble built-in fonts.

-Fonts generated with `bmfont` to make resizing easy.- `hellopoco-gbitmap` – Renders bitmaps stored in `GBitmap` resources using Poco.
+### Poco renderer- `hellopoco-gbitmap` – Renders bitmaps stored in `GBitmap` resources using Poco.
-- `hellopoco-text` – Example of rendering text with Poco.
-Includes Japanese text to demonstrate UTF-8 multibyte suppport.
+- `hellopoco-text` – Example of rendering text with Poco using Moddable SDK fonts.
+Includes Japanese text to demonstrate UTF-8 multibyte support.
+- `hellopoco-pebbletext` – Example of rendering text with Poco using Pebble built-in fonts.
+- `hellowatchface` – An example watchface app in JavaScript.

+### Rocky

 - `hellorocky` – The classic RockyJS watchface demo.
 Enhanced to change display modes with the Select button.
-- `hellowatchface` – An example watchface app in JavaScript.

 ### Communication
 These examples are the most challenging to run because they communicate with PebbleKit JS.
 The `./setup` script has been modified to launch PebbleKit JS.
 This uses `rebble` which means `rebble` is unavailable to display logs from the watch (QEMU).
 There must be a solution for this....